List of Jeeves characters: Stilton Cheesewright

 G. D'Arcy "Stilton" Cheesewright is a recurring fictional character in two Jeeves novels, being an intermittent but jealous fiancé of Florence Craye and thus a menacing "rival" of Florence's ex-"fiancé" Bertie Wooster (who does not actually want to marry Florence).
 His nickname is probably derived from Stilton cheese.
 A member of the Drones Club, Stilton is a hulking chap with a large head compared to a pumpkin and a face that looks like "a slab of pink dough".
 Stilton went to private school, Eton and Oxford with Bertie.
 He was Captain of the Boats at Eton and rowed four years for Oxford.

 In Joy in the Morning, Stilton was the local policeman at Aunt Agatha's rural village Steeple Bumpleigh and was engaged to Florence Craye who was in residence there.
 In this novel, Stilton and Florence temporarily end their engagement because she does not want him to be a policeman.
 They reconcile after Stilton resigns from the police force when the local Justice of the Peace refuses to let him make an arrest.
 In Jeeves and the Feudal Spirit, the engagement between Stilton and Florence is threatened because Stilton refuses to grow a moustache and Florence goes to a night club with Bertie.
 Stilton leaves Florence for good and becomes romantically interested in the novelist Daphne Dolores Morehead.

 Stilton is mentioned in Pearls, Girls and Monty Bodkin: "Strong language was no novelty to [Monty] – he had once been present when somebody had slammed a car door on the finger of D'Arcy ('Stilton') Cheesewright of the Drones".

 In the television series Jeeves and Wooster, Daphne Dolores Morehead does not appear but is impersonated by Jeeves in drag.
 Stilton falls in love with this "Daphne Dolores Morehead", and is never made aware that this was actually Jeeves and not the real Morehead in the episode.
 Stilton goes to New York City at the end of the episode, having heard that Daphne Dolores Morehead lives there.

 Lord Chuffnell

 Marmaduke, Lord Chuffnell, nicknamed Chuffy, is a fictional character in the Jeeves novel, Thank You, Jeeves.
 He went to private school, Eton and Oxford with Bertie Wooster.
 Chuffy is a Drones Club member.
 He becomes engaged to Pauline Stoker, and they have married by Stiff Upper Lip, Jeeves.

 Chuffy's aunt, Myrtle, Dowager Lady Chuffnell, appears in Thank You, Jeeves.
 She has a young son, Seabury, and is romantically involved with Sir Roderick Glossop.
 Her engagement to Glossop is threatened but saved in "Jeeves and the Greasy Bird".

 In the television series Jeeves and Wooster, Myrtle is Chuffy's sister, Mrs Pongleton, and her son Seabury is therefore Chuffy's nephew.

 Clementina

-Clementina is a fictional character in the Jeeves short story, "Jeeves and the Kid Clementina".
-She is Bobbie Wickham's cousin.